DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 * the [British Council](https://www.britishcouncil.org/education/he-science/opportunities/ltts) (for a French, German or Spanish scholarship)

 [Find teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses) in languages and physics.
 ## Eligibility for other types of financial support

 Depending on your immigration status, you may be able to get other kinds of financial help from the UK government.

 You are more likely to get financial support if you have some type of settled status in the UK – for example, through the EU Settlement Scheme or indefinite leave to remain.
 Without settled status, most non-UK candidates will not be eligible for financial support.

-Financial support is only available for courses where you pay a fee to study teacher training.
+Tuition fees and maintenance loans are only available for courses where you pay a fee to study teacher training.

 ### Support for Irish citizens